mmazco/sitemap-wireframe/README.md

 # sitemap-wireframe

-Lo-fi, black & white wireframe — a sitemap + homepage prototype exploration for a Stellar developer hub.
+Lo-fi, black & white wireframe — a sitemap + homepage prototype exploration for a Stellar developer frontend (stellar.org/developers)

 **View it:** open `stellar-developers-page-wireframe.html` in any browser.
 No build, no dependencies — one self-contained file.